arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 #### 2. The Weavers

 The Weavers were not so patient.

-They watched the Archers dally in the fog and laughed.
+They watched the Archers' dalliance in the fog and laughed.

 > "Why walk the mountain, when you can drape the Truth in muslin?"

-Their philosophy was simple.
+The Weaver philosophy was simple.
 They began with a piece of plain cloth - a simple, unadorned square.
 Holding it up to the mist, they pulled it with hooks and cords.
 By adjusting the tension and the position of the hooks, they forced the simple, flat cloth to take the shape of the complex Being.
 They did not claim the cloth _was_ the Being itself - only that it was the best, simplest drape that could plausibly have cast such a shadow.

 But it wasn't long before trouble reached paradise.